We walked back out to Dinkins Road and stared at the ominous-looking gate, two hundred yards away. Jeb’s curiosity was bubbling over.

 “Sometimes.
 Not so much these days.
 You thinkin’ about your Ma and Pa?”

-“Yeah, it’s still fresh, and my mind is in a turmoil.
-I’m feeling pretty bad right now.”
+“Yeah, it’s still fresh, and I’m feeling pretty bad right now.”

 “What?
 Think about Uncle Bob?”